KauaMB2/Projete2021-Equipe2401/README.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/KauaMB2/Projete2021-Equipe2401?style=for-the-badge)
 ![Bitbucket open pull requests](https://img.shields.io/bitbucket/pr-raw/KauaMB2/Projete2021-Equipe2401?style=for-the-badge)

-## Clique na imagem para asssistir o vídeo de explicação:
+## Click on the image below for watch our presentation video:

 <a href="https://www.youtube.com/watch?v=TFDpEObSw-Q&t=1s"><img src="https://i.ytimg.com/vi/TFDpEObSw-Q/hqdefault.jpg?sqp=-oaymwEcCPYBEIoBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLD8LoyGEr1jdtjyxCgKS--48b-GYQ" alt="Logo" width="400px;"></a>

-> O nosso projeto de 2021 foi uma roupa que mede condições fisiológicas, tais como: Frequência cardíaca, frequência respiratória, oxigenação do sangue, inclinação corporal e temperatura corporal.
-Além de medir, a roupa faz o envio dessas informações para o Ubidots(Plataforma de IoT) junto com a localização do paciente.
-A plataforma faz a análise dos dados e caso ocorra uma irregularidade, uma ambulância é enviada até o local e uma ligação é feita automaticamente para os responsáveis do paciente.
+>Our 2021 project was a garment that measures physiological conditions such as: heart rate, respiratory rate, blood oxygenation, body tilt and body temperature.
+In addition to measuring, the clothing sends this information to Ubidots (IoT Platform) along with the patient's location.
+The platform analyzes the data and if an irregularity occurs, an ambulance is sent to the location and a call is automatically made to the person responsible for the patient.

-## Ajustes e melhorias
+## Adjustments and improvements

-- [x] Frequência cardíaca
+- [x] Heart rate
-- [x] Frequência respiratória
+- [x] Respiratory rate
-- [x] Oxigenação Sanguínea
+- [x] Blood Oxygenation
-- [x] Inclinação corporal
+- [x] Body tilt
-- [x] Temperatura Corporal
+- [x] Body Temperature
-- [x] Conexão com Ubidots(IoT)
+- [x] Connection with Ubidots(IoT)
-- [ ] Linhas condutoras
+- [ ] Conductive lines

-## 🤝 Colaboradores
+## 🤝 Contributors

-Agradecemos às seguintes pessoas que contribuíram para este projeto:
+We thank the following people for this project:

 <h5>
 <li>Felipe Adryan Gois;